This pea chutney is a twist on the green chutney popular in South Asian cuisine. High in protein and fiber, it can be a great dip as well!

 In my home we called the green chutney “dil pasand” chutney or beloved chutney and I think I speak for all Pakistanis when I say that the green chutney is a must in every kitchen.
 No chaat is complete without it and samosas and pakoras need this as much as the Imli Chutney.
 Add some yogurt and you have raita which can then be drizzled on top of your biryanis and pullaos!

-Why You will love this Sweet Pea Green Chutney
+Why you’ll love this Pea Chutney

 - It is super easy to make and takes just 10 minutes.